deco-sites/arena-center/README.md

 deno task start
 ```

-This will install all dependencies and start your project.
+This will install all dependencies and start your project

-Access `http://localhost:8000` to see your site.
+Access `http://localhost:8000` to see your site

 ## Recommended extensions (VSCode)